MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/logs/capture-tcp-dump-windows-node-aks.md

 ### [HostProcess](#tab/hostprocess)

-After you complete the packet capture, identify the HostProcess pod so you can copy the dump locally.
+After you complete the packet capture, identify the HostProcess pod so that you can copy the dump locally.

 1. On your local machine, open a second console, and then get a list of pods by running the `kubectl get pods` command: